pmlmodelling/nctoolkit/docs/source/index.rst

 nctoolkit: Fast and easy analysis of netCDF data in Python
 =======================================================

-nctoolkit is a comprehensive and computationally efficient Python package for analyzing and post-processing netCDF data on Linux and macOS.
+nctoolkit is a comprehensive and computationally efficient Python package for analyzing and post-processing netCDF data.

+Who is nctoolkit for?
+########

+Everyone from casual to regular users of netCDF data will find nctoolkit useful.
+Casual users will appreciate the easy ability to do such as things as matching up point observation data with gridded netCDF data.
+For expert users, nctoolkit provides the ability to carry out 80-100% of your day to day analysis and post-processing.

+What type of data is nctoolkit designed for?
+########

+nctoolkit is designed primarily with climate and oceanic data in mind.
+If you work with this type of data, nctoolkit can help you do it quickly and efficiently.

+What systems can nctoolkit work on?
+########

+nctoolkit requires a Linux or macOS operating system.

-Core abilities include:
+The core abilities of nctoolkit include:

    - Cropping to geographic regions
    - Interactive plotting of data